 49 CFR Parts 170-189, “Transportation”

-The License Application, for the facility designated by your supervisor.
+The License Application, ISA, Safety Analysis Report (SAR), Quality Assurance Program Description (QAPD) (for URENCO only) for the facility designated by your supervisor.

 Applicable IPs

-Applicable classified and sensitive unclassified non-safeguards information (SUNSI) information
+Applicable classified and sensitive unclassified non-safeguards information (SUNSI) information (talk to your supervisor about getting into the secure room)

 Procedures used by the licensee at your designated facility to implement the ISA methodology.